-Smells: village life, hookah, blood trauma, burning flesh, cordite, burning tires.
+Smells: excrement, hookah, blood, burning flesh, cordite, burning tires, urine.

 Smoke effects: smoking building, car fire, whiteout, markers.

-Weather and spraymotion effects: blood spatter, shrapnel, maritime spray, steam bursts, weather.
+Spray effects: blood spatter, shrapnel, maritime spray, steam bursts.

 To view or download a PDF with a more comprehensive list of aromas, click here.